-We have audited the accompanying financial statements of Portland Opportunities Industrialization Center, Inc. (the Organization), which comprise the statement of financial position as of June 30, 2020, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Portland Opportunities Industrialization Center, Inc. (the Organization), which comprise the statements of financial position as of June 30, 2021 and 2020, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.